sebkur/blog/content/en/post/0068-introducing-rusync.md

 progress_sender.send(progress);
 ```

-All that's left to do is for the ProgressWorker to process ProgressMessage in a nice `switch case`:
+All that's left to do is for the ProgressWorker to process ProgressMessage in a nice `match` clause:

 ```rust
 for progress in self.input.iter() {